macdonaldr93/bloombug-money/README.md

 # @bloombug/money

-The most comprehensive, yet simple and consistent library for manipulating JavaScript money and currency in a browser & Node.js.
+A simple and consistent library for dealing with JavaScript money and currency in a browser & Node.js.

 ```js
 import { Mint } from '@bloombug/money';